RakhithJK/dbeaver-cloudbeaver-wiki/AWS-IAM.md

 ## Server configuration

 When you open CloudBeaver for the first time you must enter your access/secret keys.
-AWS user who configures CloudBeaver will become an administrator in CloudBeaver (it will have administrator permissions).
+AWS user who configures CloudBeaver will become an administrator in this CloudBeaver instance (it will have administrator permissions).

+After server configuration finish a certain AWS account will be associated with CloudBeaver server (the account to which administrator belongs).
+Only AWS users from this account can authenticate in this CloudBeaver instance.

+You cannot create new users in "CloudBeaver for AWS" as it works only with real AWS users.
+Administrator may grant different roles (including Administrator role) to the another AWS users in this account after they will authenticate in this CloudBeaver instance.

 ## Database authentication